 (9) (a) Review of a rejection of an application or renewal may be conducted as a contested case hearing before the department's office of dispute resolution pursuant to the provisions of the Montana Administrative Procedure Act.

 (b) A person may appeal any decision of the department of revenue concerning the issuance, rejection, suspension, or revocation of a license provided for by this chapter to the district court in the county in which the person operates or proposes to operate.
 If a person operates or seeks to operate in more than one county, the person may seek judicial review in the district court with jurisdiction over actions arising in any of the counties where it operates or seeks to operate.

-(10) (a) The department shall provide the names and phone numbers of persons licensed under this chapter and the city, town, or county where licensed premises are located to the public on the department's website.
-Except as provided in subsection (10)(b), the department may not disclose the physical location or address of a marijuana business.
+(11) (a) The department shall provide the names and phone numbers of persons, including the names of controlling beneficial owners, licensed under this chapter and the city, town, or county where licensed premises are located to the public on the department's website.
+Except as provided in subsection (11)(b), the department may not disclose the physical location or address of a marijuana business.